smartcontractkit/crec-sdk/README.md

 **Quick start:**

 - [Installation & basic examples](#example-usage) - Get up and running in minutes
-- [Complete example application](#complete-example-application) - See CRELib in action with a demo payment processor
+- [Complete example application](#complete-example-application) - See CRE Connect SDK in action with a demo payment processor

 **For specific use cases:**